roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/NAS volumes/Mount a NAS file system as a statically provisioned volume.md

 # Mount a NAS file system as a statically provisioned volume

-NAS volumes use distributed file systems.
+Apsara File Storage NAS \(NAS\) volumes use distributed file systems.
 NAS volumes can be shared and are scalable, high-performance, and highly reliable.
 This topic describes how to mount a NAS file system as a statically provisioned volume.

 -   A NAS file system is created.
 For more information, see [Manage file systems]().
 -   A mount target is created for the NAS file system.
 For more information, see [Manage mount targets]().